PAXECT-Interface/open-agentic/README.md

 - No guarantees that data or results haven’t been **tampered with**
 - “Best-effort” behavior instead of **fail-closed** when evidence is weak

-Open Agentic focuses on one thing: a **verifiable kernel** that can sit underneath or in front of your agents:
+PAXECT Open Agentic focuses on one thing: a **verifiable kernel** that can sit underneath or in front of your agents:

 - Each step is **policy-constrained** (allowlist + budgets)
 - Each result is **evidence-based** (coverage + sources)